ramesh-patch/ramesh-repo/image-detection/README.md

 ### Run Quarkus as a native executable

-For running as a native executable we will need to setup and configure GrallVM.
+For running as a native executable a GrallVM needs to be setup and configured.

 See the [Building a Native Executable guide](https://quarkus.io/guides/building-native-image-guide) for help setting up your environment.